-Tavares N, Hunt KJ, Jarrett N, Wilkinson TMA.
-The preferences of patients with chronic obstructive pulmonary disease are to discuss their palliative care plans with family respiratory clinicians, but to delay conversations until their conditions deteriorates: a study guided by interpretative phenomenological analysis.
+Tavares N, et al. The preferences of patients with chronic obstructive pulmonary disease are to discuss their palliative care plans with family respiratory clinicians, but to delay conversations until their conditions deteriorates: a study guided by interpretative phenomenological analysis.
 Pall Med.
 2020 Dec;34(10):1361-1373.
 PMID: 32720555.